karmrsha/karmrsha/README.md

 ## 💜 Karma/Charlie!!
 *she/they* // *intj*
 - i love sushi or just food in general
-- Drawing - Making pony skins on PT - Listening to music
+- Drawing - Making pony skins on PT - Listening to music - VCing
+> "You were never broken Viktor, there is beauty in imperfections.
+They made you who you are"
 ## Ponytown Stuff
 ![](https://github.com/karmrsha/silly/blob/main/my%20wife.gif)